Church of Greece: History

 Greece was an early center of Christianity.
+The Apostle Paul was involved in the founding of several early Christian communities: Paul's letters to the churches in Thessalonica, at Philippi, and at Corinth are included in the New Testament.
+Tertullian includes Philippi and Corinth in his list of apostolic churches.

 Upon formation of the Patriarchate, the Church was formerly a part of the Ecumenical Patriarchate of Constantinople.
 Under Ottoman rule, the Muslims exercised no control over the church.
 With the establishment of the Greek kingdom, however, the government decided to take control of the church, breaking away from the patriarch in Constantinople.
 The government declared the church to be autocephalous in 1833 in a political decision of the Bavarian Regents acting for King Otto, who was a minor.
 The decision roiled Greek politics for decades as royal authorities took increasing control.
 The new status was finally recognized as such by the Patriarchate in 1850, under compromise conditions with the issue of a special "Tomos" decree which brought it back to a normal status.
 As a result, it retains certain special links with the "mother church".
 There were only four bishops, and they had political roles.

 In 1833, Parliament dissolved 400 small monasteries having fewer than five monks or nuns.
 These monasteries played an important role in preserving the Greek language along with arts and tradition through generations of monks.
 Priests were not salaried; in rural areas they were peasant farmers themselves, dependent for their livelihood on their farm work and from fees and offerings by parishioners.
 Their ecclesiastical duties were limited to administering the sacraments, supervising funerals, the blessings of crops, and exorcism.
 Few attended seminaries.
-By the 1840s, there was a nationwide revival, run by traveling preachers.
+By the 1840s, there was a nationwide revival, run by travelling preachers.
 The government arrested several and tried to shut down the revival, but it proved too powerful when the revivalists denounced three bishops for purchasing their office.
 By the 1880s the "Anaplasis" ("Regeneration") Movement led to renewed spiritual energy and enlightenment.
 It fought against the rationalistic and materialistic ideas that had seeped in from secular Western Europe.
 It promoted catechism schools and Bible study circles.